Building your PLN with Twitter: A Beginner’s Guide

 - You can favourite tweets from other members.
-It is a great way to let them know that you like what they have to say.
+It is a great way to let them know that you like what they say.
 It also allows you to identify tweets you may want to review later.

 - If you like the tweets of another member and want to add their tweets to your home screen, you then become a follower of that member.

-Become Familiar With the Interface
+Become Familiar With Twitter’s Interface

 When you log on to Twitter, there are a few key features you need to understand how to use.

 - Home – The homepage will show recent tweets from those you follow and suggestions for who else you may want to follow.
 You may also use the tweet box in the top right-hand corner to quickly post a message.

 - Your Profile – Clicking on your name in the top left corner will take you to your profile page.
 Here you can edit your information and images by clicking “Edit Profile.”
 This page showcases your information, tweets, and favourited tweets.